 Cherry Blossom Festival 2022

-The full program is yet to be revealed but in the past years, the festival has been a bustling playground of activity.
 With canopies of pretty pink cherry blossoms, multiple photo ops, a delightfully scenic setting and food trucks aplenty, it’s a much awaited winter event in the city.

 Several events are held at the gardens which pay homage to Japan’s rich culture.
 You’ll find sumo wrestlers throwing their weight around and plenty of Japanese pop culture cosplay at the venue.
 Other highlights include a lovely emerald green lake filled with geese, origami hangings and Japanese street food.